Goodnight Moon: Background

-In 1935, author Margaret Wise Brown enrolled at the Bank Street Experimental School in New York, NY.
+In 1935, author Margaret Wise Brown enrolled at the Bank Street Experimental School in New York City.
 At Bank Street, Brown studied childhood development alongside the school's founder, Lucy Sprague Mitchell, who believed that children preferred stories about everyday topics rather than fantasies.
 Mitchell's ideas combined with Brown's observance of what children enjoyed formed the foundation for Brown's writing, including the familiar world depicted in Goodnight Moon.

-In 1945, the idea for Goodnight Moon appeared to Margaret Wise Brown in a dream.
+Brown drew inspiration for the book from childhood bedtime rituals in which she and her sister said goodnight to toys and other objects in their nursery.
+In 1945, the memory reappeared to Margaret Wise Brown in a dream, inspiring the book that became Goodnight Moon.
 She wrote down the story in the morning, with the original title of the book being Goodnight Room.
 Brown gave illustrator Clement Hurd very little direction on the illustrations, and the characters in Goodnight Moon are depicted as rabbits because Hurd was better at drawing rabbits than humans.
 This was among several decisions made regarding the illustrations over the course of the book's creation.
 Other revisions include replacing a framed map on the wall with a scene from The Runaway Bunny and blurring the udder of the "cow that jumped over the moon."